-(DWLI/DWLS) Driving While License Invalid or Suspended is a criminal offense charged when an individual drives a motor vehicle at a time when their Driver' License is either invalid or suspended.
-The suspension can be the result of any violation of DPS's administrative rules; too many points, unpaid surcharges, failures to appear, unpaid tickets, and driving record convictions.
+Driving While License Invalid or Suspended (commonly referred to as DWLI or DWLS) is a criminal offense charged when an individual drives a motor vehicle at a time when their Driver's License is either invalid or suspended.
+The suspension can be the result of any violation of DPS's administrative rules; too many points, unpaid fees, failures to appear, unpaid tickets, and driving offense convictions.

-The most common DWLI or DWLS is when a person pays a series of past due tickets, just so they can renew their driver's licenses.
-This is typically the advice given by DPS when the individual is attempting to renew their driver's license, but by paying the tickets, a conviction for the offense is listed on the person's record.
+The most common DWLI or DWLS is when a person pays certain tickets: No Insurance or Driving on a Suspended License.
+Also, paying off old, past due tickets, can result in more suspensions.
+By paying the tickets, a conviction for the offense is listed on the person's record.

+DO NOT Plea or Pay the Ticket!
+Again, if you have a DWLI, DWLS, or No Insurance Ticket, DO NOT Plea or Pay the Ticket!
+Why?
 The fine is just a small part of the punishment associated with a DWLI ticket or case.
-The real punishment is added surcharges, reinstatement fees, and additional suspensions of your driver's license.
-If convicted of a DWLI or DWLS, your license will be suspended both adminstratively by DPS and due to the Conviction, between 6 months up to 2 years.
-You'll be subject to three years of Surcharge payments to DPS in addition to the Court costs and fines, which generally is over a $1,000.
+The real punishment is added DPS fees, reinstatement fees, and additional suspensions of your driver's license.
+If convicted of a DWLI or DWLS, your license will be suspended by DPS due to the Conviction, between 6 months up to 2 years.
+You'll be subject to a Reinstatement Fee to DPS in addition to the Court costs and fines, which generally is over a $1,000.

-Most people come to the conclusion that they can avoid the surcharges and suspensions if they instead spend that money -- often less -- on an attorney.
+A conviction also gives the driver 'points' on their driving record.
+Most people come to the conclusion that they can avoid the fees and suspensions if they instead spend that money -- often less -- on an attorney.

-Too many points or unpaid surcharges are the most common reasons for suspensions, however certian tickets will cause a suspension as well, including Failure to Maintain Financial Responsibility (No Insurance).
+So What Types of Suspensions will cause a Suspension?
+Too many points or unpaid tickets are the most common reasons for suspensions, however paying or pleading on certain tickets will cause a suspension as well, including Failure to Maintain Financial Responsibility (No Insurance), DWLI, and DWLS.
+There are more, but those are the most common.

-DWI's will cause a suspension of a Texas Driver's License, between 90 days and 1 year.
-This is true for DWI, DWi with an Open container, and DWI with a BAC greater than .15%.
+Driving While Intoxicated (DWI) will cause a suspension of a Texas Driver's License, between 90 days and 1 year.
+This is true for DWI, DWI with an Open container, and DWI with a BAC greater than .15%.
 If the DWI defendant is under 21 years old, it will be a 1 year suspension; if the DWI is controlled substance/drug related, and not alcohol, the minimum suspension is 180 days, or six months.

-Underage Alcohol offenses, if ending in a conviction, will cause a License Suspension.
-Also, drug convictions for both adults and minors (including Marijuana/POM) will cause a 180 day suspension of a Texas Driver's License, which will not be reinstated ever unless the offender completes the 15 hour DOEP class.
+Underage Drinking and Alcohol offenses, if ending in a conviction, will cause a License Suspension.
+Also, Drug and Controlled Substance (POCS) convictions for both adults and minors (including Marijuana/POM) will cause a 180 day suspension of a Texas Driver's License, which will not be reinstated ever unless the offender completes the 15 hour DOEP class.

 (a) A person commits an offense if the person operates a motor vehicle on a highway: (1) after the person's driver's license has been canceled under this chapter if the person does not have a license that was subsequently issued under this chapter; (2) during a period that the person's driver's license or privilege is suspended or revoked under any law of this state; (3) while the person's driver's license is expired if the license expired during a period of suspension;